OSGeo/gdal/gdal/doc/source/drivers/raster/grib.rst

    the bands.
 In particular, this allows an orders of magnitude faster extraction of select bands from large GRIBv2 files on remote storage (like NOMADS on AWS S3).
-   In order to avoid unncessary I/O only the text description of the bands should be accessed as accessing the metadata will require loading of the band header. gdal_translate is supported but gdalinfo is not.
+   In order to avoid unnecessary I/O only the text description of the bands should be accessed as accessing the metadata will require loading of the band header. gdal_translate is supported but gdalinfo is not.